knicklabs/tracelabs/README.md

 7. Run `lttng destroy` to stop tracing, destroy the tracing session, and write the results to disk in Common Trace Format (CTF).

 Note: you can see all of the context that you can add to an event by running `lttng add-context --list`, this includes all performance counters.
 You cannot add context for more than four performance counters at a time.

+## Packages

+- `tracelabs.models`: classes for modeling trace events and collections of trace events.
+- `tracelabs.ui`: Small user interface components used within views.
+- `tracelabs.views`: Complete user interfaces.
+Each class corresponds to a single view within the plug-in.